 - Disinfecting any non-single use equipment between appointments

 What does a virtual medical examination typically involve?

 A virtual medical examination is likely to involve answering medical questions with a nurse over a video call and taking height, weight and a pinprick sample of blood, which will be sent to the lab for testing.
 An approved self-testing kit will be supplied to customers in advance of the virtual examination, which will include instructions on how it can be used and how samples can be despatched to a lab.

 Are there limitations to a virtual medical examination?

 Yes.
 The virtual medical examination cannot routinely involve a blood pressure check or urine test.
 This means it is not a suitable alternative for everyone but we will use this flexible approach to underwriting life insurance applications where we can.

 How will you handle the free cover period if an underwriting decision is delayed?

 Immediate cover is in place once an application is submitted and ends 14 days after a decision is made or when the cover starts (whichever is soonest).
-The maximum period of cover is 90 days.
+The maximum cover period has been reduced from 90 days to 60 days.
 If we decide we can’t offer cover, it ends immediately.